 Barters for Commercial Photographs

 Many times barters will arise between prop vendors or local businesses for vendor shots/head shots.
-While barters have a tendency to leave some unequal expectations.
+Barters have a tendency to leave some unequal expectations.
 Always make sure you have a contract outlining who will receive what, when and how.
-I’m not a fan of barters because of the potential for unequal expectations – but if you do it then make sure you keep the lines straight with a photography barter contract as though it were a standard session.
+I’m not a fan of barters because of the potential for unequal expectations – but if you do it, then make sure you keep the lines straight with a photography barter contract as though it were a standard session.